How do I find a good solar installer?

 Solar financing companies

-These are companies that provide homeowners with alternative ways to benefit from solar energy.
+These companies provide homeowners with alternative ways to benefit from solar energy.
 These companies usually partner with solar installers to lease, loan or offer solar panels through the power purchase agreement (PPA).

 These companies provide all solar services except manufacturing.
 They sell, finance and also install solar systems.